hkmztrk/CytoscapeTutorial/README.md

  ![image](https://cloud.githubusercontent.com/assets/4271817/25359484/23ff9726-294e-11e7-8240-4269bd1aa3f6.PNG)

- 8. Style Tab on the Control Panel will help you to customize network style.
+ 8.  **Style** Tab on the Control Panel will help you to customize network style.
 You can change node size and color, arrange edge width as well as other visual properties.

 9. To get information about the topology of the network such as the number of edges, clusteringcoefficient, network diameter and more, we will use Network Analyzer.
- Tools > Network Analysis > Analyze Network.
+ **Tools > Network Analysis > Analyze Network**

  10. Network Analyzer also allows us to pick central nodes with several different ranking methods.
 To visualize the central nodes use Visualize Parameters button on Results Panel.